 I have been a staunch supporter of Apple products for over 20 years under Steve Jobs, way before the herd of populism jumped on the bandwagon of Apple’s success.
 Similarly, before the herd, I predict Tim Cook is not quite the second coming of Steve Jobs.
 And under cover of the financial overhang derived from Steve’s direction, Tim Cook is steadily losing control of Apple’s focus and vector in the technology business.
 So, here is the apology I envision Tim is writing in his head to Steve already.
 Consider this a roast of sorts, with severe consequences to the technology industry past the humorous stage.

 This is your friend Tim.
 I miss you.
 Badly.
-Short of being able to talk to you in person, I have an admission to make in writing; I may need to take to my grave.
+Short of talking to you in person, I have an admission to make in writing; I may need to take to my grave.

 I strive to maximize the performance of the product direction you laid out.
 That is why I decided, on my first launch after your passing and, for the first time in Apple’s history, to position and sell old versions of our products along with the new.
 I know how that is opposite to how you reduced Apple’s product line to four products when you came back, but I am going all in, doing my best, rowing at full force.
 We will now sell an iPhone or iPad at any age or size you want, thick or thin, direct or indirect.
 Hell, some of our partners are giving them away with other things that don’t sell on their own, just like our competitors.
 Somebody after me may need to deal with the erosion of our hard-earned brand.
 But I have no choice, for the numbers measure me.